 The journey from Amsterdam to Volendam by bus is 30 minutes.
 Take Bus Number 316 from Amsterdam Centraal and you will arrive at Volendam Centrum.
 Right around the corner is the Volendams Museum and Information Centre.

-The journey from Amsterdam to Volendam by bike is 25 kilometres, or about 90 minutes.
+The journey from Amsterdam to Volendam by bike is 25 km or about 90 minutes.
 Dedicated bike lanes take you alongside the highway for most of it before it diverts through scenic countryside and quaint villages, like Monnickendam and Broek.
 Making it ideal if you have the extra time and weather on your side.

 There is no denying that this town is worthy of the hundreds of visitors it receives daily, but it’s just not our kind of vibe.
 So, after receiving some helpful advice from a local fisherman, we found ourselves in the nearby bike rental shop and were off to Edam.